Mesa Jewels

-The Mesa Jewels were a minor league baseball team based in Mesa, Arizona in 1929.
-The 1947 Mesa Orphans succeeded the Jewels.
-The Jewels and Orphans Mesa teams played as members of the 1929 Class D level Arizona State League and 1947 Class C level Arizona-Texas League.
-Both teams hosted minor league home games at Rendezvous Park.
+The Mesa Jewels were a minor league baseball team based in Mesa, Arizona, In 1929, the Jewels played a partial season as members of the Class D level Arizona State League, before folding during the season.
+The 1947 Mesa Orphans succeeded the Jewels in minor league play, finishing in fourth place as members of the Class C level Arizona-Texas League after joining the league during the season.
+Both Mesa teams hosted minor league home games at Rendezvous Park.

 History

+1929 Mesa Jewels

-Minor league baseball first came to Mesa in 1929.
-The Mesa "Jewels" became members of the 1929 Class D level Arizona State League, folding before the conclusion of the season.
+Minor league baseball first came to Mesa in 1929, when the Mesa "Jewels" became members of the Class D level Arizona State League, before folding during the season.

 On July 24, 1929, Mesa had a 20–38 record under managers Bill Whittaker, Ernie Lloyd and Lee Dempsey when the franchise folded.
 Because the league was left with five teams, Mesa's opponents were given 3 wins and 1 loss for each scheduled series with Mesa.
 This gave the Mesa franchise a 28–61 overall record statistically.
-Mesa ended the season placing 6th in the official league standings, finishing 31.5 games behind the 1st place Bisbee Bees, who had a 60–30 record.
+Mesa ended the season placing sixth in the official league standings, finishing 31.5 games behind the first place Bisbee Bees, who had a 60–30 record.
 The Miami Miners (50–40), Globe Bears (48–42), Tucson Cowboys (43–47) and Phoenix Senators (40–49) finished ahead of the folded Mesa franchise.
 Mesa did not qualify for the 1929 playoffs, won by Miami over Bisbee.
 The Mesa franchise was replaced by the El Paso Texans in the 1930 Arizona State League.

 The Mesa use of the "Jewels" moniker corresponds to local geology and regional industry.
 Arizona has a long history of gemstone mining and production.

+1947 Mesa Orphans

-Minor league baseball returned to Mesa in 1947.
+Minor league baseball returned to Mesa during the 1947 season.
 On June 22, 1947, the Juarez Indios, faced with stadium issues at their home ballpark, folded from the six–team Class C level Arizona-Texas League with a 41–20 record.
 The Mesa Orphans began play as the replacement for Juarez on June 27, 1947.
 Mesa compiled a 20–49 record over the remainder of the season under manager Edward Wheeler, who managed the team in both locations.
-Overall the Juarez/Mesa team compiled a 61–69 overall record to place 4th in the final league standings.
+Overall, the Juarez/Mesa team compiled a 61–69 overall record to place fourth in the final league standings.

-The Orphans finished 19.5 games behind the 1st place Phoenix Senators, who finished with an 82–51 record.
+The Orphans finished 19.5 games behind the first place Phoenix Senators, who finished with an 82–51 record.
 The Tucson Cowboys (80–52), Bisbee Yanks (74–59), Globe-Miami Browns (53–77) and El Paso Texans (44–86) completed the final Arizona-Texas League standings.
 With their stadium issues resolved, Juarez rejoined the Arizona-Texas League in 1948, replacing the Mesa location.

 Today, Mesa hosts the Mesa Solar Sox, who began play as members of the Arizona Fall League in 1992.